 The TFI Screening Series comes to your school or cultural institution!
 Adjustable to school assembly or classroom formats, screenings and workshops are co-facilitated with TFI teaching artists to help educators effectively run activities and discussions.
 In-school screenings will focus on documentary shorts and can be designed to be completed within a one-hour school period or longer.

 For each film, TFI provides a study guide that students and instructors can use to delve into the topics of the film.
 Study guides will include historical and cultural information, discussion prompts, group activities, and interactive projects that can be completed in classrooms.
-Click here to see our study guides.
+Click here to see our past study guides.

 Participating Schools of TFI Screening Series:

 Frank Sinatra School of the Arts